dannas/dannas.github.com/TIL.markdown

 # Today I've learned

+## 9 may 2017

+Peripheral registers for acknowledging, say, interrupts can come in three
+forms: As one single register that can be modified and read; as a pair of write+read registers or as a register where the read has side effects.
+I wonder how the later is done on the flip-flop level?
+How can reading from a register cause side effects?

 ## 5 may 2017
 Switch debouncing times can vary widely.
 Jack Ganssle has written [a guide to debouncing](http://www.ganssle.com/debouncing.htm) where he measured the